Moya/Moya/docs/Endpoints.md

 }
 ```

-This is actually the deafult implementation Moya provides.
+This is actually the default implementation Moya provides.
 If you need something
 custom, like if your API requires custom parameter mapping, or if you're
 creating a test provider that returns non-200 HTTP statuses in unit tests, this
 is where you would do it.